josmar-crwdstffng/angular/packages/compiler-cli/integrationtest/third_party_src/README.md

-This folder emulates consuming precompiled modules and components.
+This directory emulates consuming precompiled modules and components.
 It is compiled separately from the other sources under `src` to only generate `*.js` / `*.d.ts` / `*.metadata.json` files, but no `*.ngfactory.ts` files.